Mark Twain Cave: Advent of tourism

 The cave was little known outside of the immediate Hannibal region until 1876, when Twain's landmark novel The Adventures of Tom Sawyer was published.
-Soon tourists worldwide were making the journey to see the real-life cave that provided the basis for the novel's fictional "MacDougal's Cave", where Tom and Becky Thatcher's lives were endangered by Injun Joe.
+Soon tourists worldwide were making the journey to see the real-life cave that provided the basis for the novel's fictional MacDougal's Cave, where Tom and Becky Thatcher's lives were endangered by Injun Joe.
 The first regular tours by paying customers began in 1886 when local farmer John East charged tourists a dime to see some of the places inside the cave made famous by the novel.
 East excavated an entrance for these tours, but found it was difficult to enter through it.
 In 1890, a new entry to the cave was created nearby.

 For over fifty years tourists saw the cave much as Twain had in his youth, by candlelight or lantern.
 That changed in 1939 when electric lights were added to the tour areas of the cave by the Cameron family.
 The cave had been purchased in 1923 by Judge E.T.
 Cameron, who had been a guide at the cave as a young man.
 Through a succession of owners in the late 1800s and early 1900s, Cameron had served as manager of the cave property.
 He was the first to establish standardized tour routes within the cave, construct a small building near the entrance for ticket sales, and advertise the cave in newspapers as "Mark Twain Cave".

 Discovery of Cameron Cave

-One cold winter day in 1925, Judge Cameron's son Archie was caring for the family's cattle herd when he noticed steam rising from a sinkhole in the ground across the valley from Mark Twain Cave.
+One cold winter day in 1925, Judge Evan Thomas Cameron's son Archie was caring for the family's cattle herd when he noticed steam rising from a sinkhole in the ground across the valley from Mark Twain Cave.
 After some digging, he discovered a large natural underground room.
 Further exploration found a cave even larger than Mark Twain Cave, with more twisted pathways.
 This "sister" cave was named for the Cameron family.
-Tours of Cameron Cave are offered, but are of a more primitive nature.
-The cave has no electric lights, and the only modifications made have been those mandated by law for safety.
+Tours of Cameron Cave are offered seasonally.
+Tours through this cave are led by flashlights, giving a much different view of the cave systems.